-"Shares" (a) when used with respect to a Holder, shall mean any Common

-Shares issuable to the Holder upon redemption or in exchange for Units held by such Holder, and (b) when used without reference to a Holder, shall mean the Shares of all Holders.
+"Shares" (a) when used with respect to Holder, shall mean any Common Shares issued or to be issuable to such Holder upon redemption or in exchange for Units held by such Holder, which Units were acquired by such Holder pursuant to the Contribution Agreement and (b) when used without reference to a Holder, shall mean the Shares of all Holders.

+"Units" shall have the meaning set forth in the recitals hereto.

 2. Lock-up Agreement.

-(a) Each Holder hereby agrees that, except as set forth in Section 2(b) below, for a period of three hundred seventy five (375) days from the date hereof (the "Lock-up Period"), without the prior written consent of the Company, such Holder will not offer, pledge, sell, contract to sell, grant any options for the sale of, seek the redemption or exchange of, or otherwise dispose of, directly or indirectly (collectively "Dispose of"), any Units (the "Lock-up").

-(b) The following Dispositions of Units shall not be subject to the Lock-up set forth in Section 2(a):

-(i) a Holder who is a natural person may Dispose of Units to his or her spouse, siblings, parents or any natural or adopted children or other descendants or to any personal trust in which any such family member or such Holder retains the entire beneficial interest;

-(ii) a Holder may Dispose of Units to a Permitted Distributee who has submitted to the Company a Representation Letter in form and substance reasonably satisfactory to the Company (which Representation Letter shall be substantially similar in form and substance to the Representation Letter referred to in the Contribution Agreement) and indicating that such Permitted Distributee is an Accredited Investor;

-(iii) a Holder may Dispose of Units on his or her death to such Holder's estate, executor, administrator or personal representative or to such Holder's beneficiaries pursuant to a devise or bequest or by laws of descent and distribution;

-(iv) a Holder may Dispose of Units as a gift or other transfer without consideration; and

-(v) subject to complying with the provisions of Section 1.2 of the Contribution Agreement, a Holder may Dispose of Units not pledged to the Company pursuant to the provisions of Section 7.6 of the Contribution Agreement, pursuant to a pledge, grant of security interest or other encumbrance effected in a bona fide transaction with an unrelated and unaffiliated pledgee, and provided such pledgee agrees that it will not foreclose on such Units until after the date of expiration of the Lock-up Period; provided, however that in the case of any transfer of Units pursuant to clauses

-(i), (ii), (iv) and (v), the transferor shall, (A) at the request of the Company, provide evidence satisfactory to the Company that the transfer is exempt from the registration requirements of the Securities Act and (B) first obtain the consent of the Company, which consent may be withheld if the Company reasonably believes that such transfer would be in violation of, or would cause the issuance of Units by the Operating Partnership to such transferor to be in violation of, the registration requirements of Section 5 of the Securities Act).

-In the event a Holder Disposes of Units described in this Section 2(b), such Units shall remain subject to this Agreement and, as a condition of the validity of such disposition, the transferee shall be required to execute and deliver a counterpart of this Agreement (except that a pledgee shall not be required to execute and deliver a counterpart of this Agreement until it forecloses upon such Units).
+Each Holder hereby agrees that for a period of one year after the date hereof (the "Lock-up Period"), without the consent of the Company, it will not offer, pledge, sell, contract to sell, grant any options for the sale of, seek redemption of, or otherwise dispose of, directly or indirectly (collectively "Dispose of"), any Units; provided, however, that each Holder may (i) Dispose of Units to a Permitted Distributee, (ii) Dispose of Units pursuant to a pledge, grant of security interest or other encumbrance effected in a bona fide transaction with an unrelated and unaffiliated pledgee if such pledgee agrees that it will under no circumstances foreclose with respect to such Units until after the first anniversary of the date hereof, (iii) Dispose of Units on his or her death to such Holder's estate, executor, administrator or personal representative or to such Holder's beneficiaries pursuant to a devise or bequest or by laws of descent and distribution, and (iv) after the Lock-up Period, Dispose of Units in accordance with the terms of the Partnership Agreement; and provided, further, that the transferor shall, at the request of the Company, provide evidence reasonably satisfactory to the Company that the transfer is exempt from the registration requirements of the Securities Act.
+If a Holder Disposes of Units as described in this Section 2, such Units shall remain subject to this Agreement and, as a condition of the validity of such disposition, the transferee shall be required to execute and deliver a counterpart of this Agreement dated as of the date hereof (except that a pledgee shall not be required to execute and deliver a counterpart of this Agreement until it forecloses upon such Units).
 Thereafter, such transferee shall be deemed to be a Holder for purposes of this Agreement.